John Profumo: Early life and career

 Profumo was born in Kensington, London, the son of Albert Profumo, a diplomat and barrister of Italian ancestry, who died in 1940.
 He attended Harrow School and Brasenose College, Oxford.
 Whilst at Oxford Profumo was a member of the Bullingdon Club.

 In 1933, "Jack" Profumo began a long-term relationship with a German student, Gisela Klein, who later became a model and subsequently worked for German intelligence in Paris, and eventually married an American called Edward Winegard.
-Secret Service papers state Profumo also wrote to Winegard while he was an MP.
+Secret Service papers state Profumo also wrote to Gisela while he was an MP.

 On 1 July 1939, Profumo was commissioned into the Royal Armoured Corps as a second lieutenant.
 He had previously been a member of the Officer Training Corps and a Cadet Sergeant while at Harrow.
-He served in North Africa with the Northamptonshire Yeomanry as a Captain (acting major), where he was mentioned in dispatches.
+He served in North Africa with the Northamptonshire Yeomanry as a captain (acting major), where he was mentioned in dispatches.
 He landed in Normandy on D-Day and was engaged in the subsequent fierce fighting to secure that region of France.
 His final rank in the British Army was brigadier.

+In 1940, upon the death of his father Albert Profumo, he inherited the family's Italian Barony and was styled John Profumo, 5th Baron Profumo of the Kingdom of Sardinia, however, the Speaker of the House of Commons and then the Foreign Office refused to allow Profumo to use the title.

 On 21 December 1944, Major (temporary Lieutenant Colonel) Profumo was appointed an Officer of the Order of the British Empire (OBE, Military Division) "in recognition of gallant and distinguished service in Italy", specifically, for his service on Field Marshal Sir Harold Alexander's staff commanding the 15th Army Group.
 In November 1947, Acting Colonel Profumo was awarded the Bronze Star Medal by the United States "in recognition of distinguished services in the cause of the Allies".